apache/seatunnel/docs/en/other-engine/spark.md

-# SeaTunnel Runs On Flink
+# SeaTunnel Runs On Spark

 Spark is a powerful high-performance distributed calculate processing engine.
 More information about it you can search for `Apache Spark`